 - Controlling steam extraction to prevent condensed water

-Using our engineering expertise and skill base, we have created and implemented new processes or improved existing ones.
-Our belief is in order to support you, we must understand your business and process before we can develop it.
+We have created and implemented new procedures or improved existing ones using our engineering expertise and skill base.
+Our belief is to support you; we must understand your business and process before we can develop it.

-In 2012, we were approached by a customer facing a severe problem with ambient conditions that was causing an acute bottleneck in productivity.
+In 2012, DEHUM was approached by a customer who faced a severe problem with ambient conditions causing an acute bottleneck in productivity.

-Without a good understanding of psychometrics, the customer had employed extraction as a method of control.
-However, this very approach using ambient air, had led to drying times of over 5 days.
+Without a good understanding of psychometrics, the customer had employed extraction as a control method.
+However, this same approach using ambient air had led to drying times of over five days.

-dehum proposed several innovative changes to the process, including the introduction of warm and very dry air.
-This keeps steam in its vapour form, meaning condensation cannot form, resulting in a completely dry process.
+DEHUM proposed several innovative changes to the process, including introducing warm and very dry air.
+This keeps steam in its vapour form, meaning condensation cannot form, resulting in a dehydrated process.

-Removing the 5-day bottle neck from the production process has helped keep our client one step ahead of their competitors and to keep us two steps ahead of ours.
+Removing the 5-day bottleneck from the production process has helped keep our client one step ahead of their competitors and keep us two steps ahead of ours.